-If you’re looking for pond supplies you already know the universal joy that water brings.
-In any garden no matter the size, or budget.
+If you’re looking for pond supplies, you already know the universal joy that water brings.
+In any garden, no matter the size or budget.
 Water features turn your home into a private paradise.
-Modern technology has made it possible for practically anyone with the right pond equipment, an electrical connection and shovel to create a water feature that was privy to only royalty 100 years ago.
+Modern technology has made it possible for practically anyone with the right pond equipment, an electrical connection, and a shovel to create a water feature that was privy to only royalty 100 years ago.

-On top of that we now have the ability to add rainwater harvesting to just about any water feature.
-Simply install a basin that collects rainwater and attach it to the water feature.
-Making a traditional water resource hog sustainable and beneficial to your landscape, and the environment.
+On top of that, we now can add rainwater harvesting to just about any water feature.
+Install a basin that collects rainwater and attaches it to the water feature—making a traditional water resource hog sustainable and beneficial to your landscape and the environment.

 Pond LinerView Pond Liner Page